NeVeSpl/NTypewriter/readme.md

 Syntax   | typewriter syntax | [scriban scripting language](https://github.com/scriban/scriban/blob/master/doc/language.md)
 Lambda filters | present | not available
 Can be used from CLI | no | yes
+Can be used in pipeline  | no | yes
 Full control over whitespaces | nope | [yup](https://github.com/scriban/scriban/blob/master/doc/language.md#14-whitespace-control)
 Mapping | one input always produces one output file | you can generate as many files as you want Live preview | no | yes